saintybalboa/react-demo/docs/tutorial/2-styling.md

 Validate the stylesheet is not injected when javascript is enabled.
 The network requests tab should not show an entry for index.css

 ### Backend development
-Update babel configuration to [.babelrc](../../.babelrc) to resolve sass imports at runtime:
+Configure Babel to resolve sass imports at runtime:

 Install postcss dependency:
 ```bash